epam/ai-dial/docs/Deployment/Vertex Model Deployment.md

 3. [Configure AI DIAL Adapter](#step-3-configure-ai-dial-adapter)

 ## Step 1: Enable Vertex AI API

-> Refer to [Google Cloud Documentation](https://cloud.google.com/vertex-ai/docs/featurestore/setup) to learn how to create an account and enable billing.

 1. Log into your Google Cloud account.
 2. In the navigation panel on the left, in **APIs & Services**, select **Enable APIs and Services**.